Select Edition

 RugbyPass TV has been announced as a broadcast partner for the Premier Rugby Sevens (PR7s) All-Star Tournament this weekend.
 Ahead of the 2025 HSBC SVNS Series opener in Dubai later this month, fans can watch women’s Olympic medallists Canada and the USA take the field.

-Canadian and international audiences can watch the coverage on RugbyPass TV live and free on Sunday, November 17.
+Canadian and international audiences can watch the coverage on RugbyPass TV free on Sunday, November 17.
 The historic event at Providence Park will get underway for those attending at 1:00 pm PT, with the broadcast set to start an hour later at 2:00 pm PT.

 Earlier this month it was announced that the Canadian Women’s Sevens side would join the PR7s All-Star Tournament.
 That unveiling set the stage for an intriguing North American battle against rivals the USA, who also took their place on the Olympic podium in Paris.